Efficiently Ranking Software Variants with Minimal Benchmarks: Experiments

 \subsection{Experimental details}

 We implemented our methods in Python; an archive of the code is available as supplementary material along with all additional figures and tables.
 We will report Kendall's $\tau$ as mentioned previously (see \autoref{sec:definition}).
+There is no ground-truth data for the minimal benchmark, and it is prohibitively expensive to calculate.
+Our empirical evaluation focuses on the absolute reduction in the benchmarks and the relative ranking of the different algorithms considered.
 All experiments were run on a single core on Intel Xeon Gold 6130 (16 cores, 2017), and our algorithms returned the best result found so far.
 Working with multiple cores can speed up the results almost linearly, and better results may be achieved with a longer timeout on a single core, since all methods except MILP are anytime algorithms.
-Since our methods are stochastic, we conducted our experiments on 10 different seeds and reported mean performance along with the confidence interval 95\% and performed statistical tests when necessary.
+Since our methods are stochastic, we conducted our experiments on 10 different seeds and performed statistical tests when necessary.
 The timeouts were 50 minutes per task for all datasets.
 As a reminder, all methods use divide-and-conquer and iterative solving except MILP.
+In our experiments, there was no tie in the ranks of the variants.

+One challenge acquired is that while theoretically, our divide and conquer should guarantee that the solution has the desired Kendall value, that is not the case.
+When two solutions $s_1$, $s_2$ for the tests suites $\tests_1$ and $\tests_2$ are merged, theoretically if they give perfect ranking respectively, then using $s=s_1 \cup s_2$ for $\tests=\tests_1 \cup \tests_2$ should give perfect ranking but because of the objective framed in the linear regression this does not happen and a worse result is obtained.